fieldjoshua/AICheck/README.md

 - **Session end** auto-generates a summary context for chat, copies it to clipboard, and opens it in your editor.
 - **Compliance checks** ensure all plans and documentation meet project rules.
 - **Automated tests** cover all workflows, security, and compliance features.
+- **Code organization** ensures code files are placed in the correct action directories with guidance.
+- **Documentation management** simplifies tracking and finding documentation across actions.

 ## Contributing
 Contributions are welcome!
 Please see `CONTRIBUTING.md` for guidelines.